 - Less corn meal than flour.
 Some recipes will call for equal parts cornmeal and flour, but I find that leads to a dense bread.

 - Uses milk with vinegar.
-Instead of needing buttermilk, we are using a combination of milk and vinegar to replace butter milk and make this a recipe you can make all the time.
+Instead of needing buttermilk, we are using a combination of milk and vinegar to replace buttermilk and make this a recipe you can make all the time.

 - Uses both baking powder and baking soda.
 Because we are using vinegar, we can use baking soda as a leavener in this recipe.
-We then add in baking soda too to get the perfect amount of rise in this recipe.
+We then add in baking powder too to get the perfect amount of rise in this recipe.

 Even my extremely picky eater loves this!
 I usually halve the recipe.
 Also have added a can of corn (or 1 cup of precooked frozen corn) we like the added texture in cornbread.